What You See Isn’t Necessarily What You Get

 Software programs, such as Microsoft Word and Adobe Acrobat (PDF), include programming code, based on the extension syntax (name.extension or invoice.docx), which defines the icon that appears on the screen.
 For example, Microsoft Word files commonly use .docx; Excel uses .xlsx; Adobe Acrobat files use .pdf.
 The extension then notifies the operating system which icon should be visible to the user and which software should be opened when the user clicks on the icon.
 The following chart provides a common list of file extensions.

-How Do Cybercriminals Keep the Icon, But Change the Extension?
+How Do Cybercriminals Keep the Icon While Creating a Fake Exe File Extension?

 When you create a file on your computer, the software you are using embeds a code in the file that tells your computer’s operating system which software icon should appear on your computer screen.
 However, it is possible (and relatively easy) to change this file code to tell the operating system to display a different icon, instead of the one used to create the software.
-So, a cybercriminal can create a form of malware using an .exe or execute application, but then code the file, so the users sees a Microsoft Word icon, with a .exe file extension (instead of a .docx file extension).
+So, a cybercriminal can create a form of malware using an .exe or execute an application, but then fake the file extensions with code the file, so the user sees a Microsoft Word icon, with a .exe file extension (instead of a .docx file extension).

 Rule #1: Always Match the Icon to the File Extension